internetarchive/dweb-mirror/API.md

 Note this is similar to that in dweb-gateway but its usage does a different mapping for data stored.

-Note - it is all static functions since there is no meaningful instance.
+Note - it is all static functions since there is no meaningful instance.  //TODO-MULTI no longer static

 ##### properties
 ```